 His vehicle is a swan (Hamsa) and he wears the hide of a black antelope.

-The lotus represents the reality.
+The lotus represents reality.
 Brahma sitting on the lotus indicates that he is ever-rooted in the infinite reality.

-The animal hide worn by brahma stands for austerity.
+The animal hide worn by Brahma stands for austerity.

 He is shown holding in one hand a sheaf of manuscripts, which symbolized the totality of knowledge he held in his mind.
-A seeker who desires to realize his god heads must first go through spiritual disciplines.
+A seeker who desires to realize his godheads must first go through spiritual disciplines.
 Having acquired the knowledge of scriptures he must work in the world without ego and egocentric desires.
 This idea is suggested by the sacrificial implement held in the second hand.

 The kamandalu (water-pot) is a symbol of sanyasi- a man of renunciation.
-The mind of such a man which is withdrawn from the heat of passion of the world is avaliable for deeper concentration and meditation.
+The mind of such a man who is withdrawn from the heat of passion of the world is avaliable for deeper concentration and meditation.

-The rosary (mala) in the fourth hand is meant to be used for chanting and meditation which is final gateway to realization.
+The rosary (mala) in the fourth hand is meant to be used for chanting and meditation which is the final gateway to realization.

 Temples devoted to Lord Brahma

 Today, India has very few temples dedicated to Brahma.
 Among the few that exist today, the most famous is the temple in Pushkar in Rajasthan.
-Others include two in Thirunavaya, Thiruvallam in Kerala and one in the temple town of Kumbakonam, (Thanjavur District) in Tamil Nadu.
+Others include two in Thirunavaya, Thiruvallam in Kerala, and one in the temple town of Kumbakonam, (Thanjavur District) in Tamil Nadu.